 - On the ship, you will have barrels.
 Go to them, and you can store if they are not full.

-- Make sure to keep planks, and banana always with you.
-This comes in very handy when your ship is hit or you get badly hurt in the battle.
+- Make sure to keep planks, and bananas always with you.
+This is very handy when your ship is hit or you get badly hurt in the battle.

 How to Sail the Ship!

 There are three major parts of the ship.
 The Sail, Anchor and the Compass.
 When it comes to bigger ships, you have three sails, and for smaller ones, you have just one.
-So, it is easy to understand the difficulty to manage them, and you will need at least one two people managing those three sails all the time.
+So, it is easy to understand the difficulty of managing them, and you will need at least one two people managing those three sails all the time.

-- When you look at the sky, there are white curvy lines moving around.
-These are winds, and they give you a clear sense of its direction.
-Depending on how far you want to go, angle, and deploy length your sales before pulling up the anchor.
+- When you look at the sky, there are curvy white lines moving around.
+These are winds, and they give you a clear sense of their direction.
+Depending on how far you want to go, angle and deploy the length of your sales before pulling up the anchor.

 - Anchors can be dropped or pulled up.
-Dropping part is easy, it takes a second, so always make sure whoever is navigating, has one person on the anchor when its time.
-Pulling up anchor takes more time.
+Dropping part is easy, it takes a second, so always make sure whoever is navigating, has one person on the anchor when it’s time.
+Pulling up the anchor takes more time.

 - To figure out if the Helm is at the central position, wait for the vibration when you are steering it.

-- You will have to estimate Ship speed based on its size.
-Smaller ships are faster because the drag doesn’t hit it that much compared to larger ships.
-However, larger ships sail much faster compared to smaller one with the wind.
+- You will have to estimate Ship’s speed based on its size.
+Smaller ships are faster because the drag doesn’t hit them that much compared to larger ships.
+However, larger ships sail much faster compared to smaller ones with the wind.